sortagreg/Android-MVVM-Example/README.md

 ### Prerequisites
-This project assumes a base knowledge of Kotlin and Android, such as Activities, Fragments, and the Manifest.
+This project assumes a base knowledge of Kotlin and Android, such as Activities, Fragments, RecyclerViews, and the Manifest.

 ## How to Use This Guide
 This README has a general summary of the design principles used in this